William G. M. Davis

 William George Mackey Davis (May 9, 1812 – March 11, 1898) was a Confederate States Army brigadier general and blockade runner during the American Civil War.
-He was a lawyer and cotton speculator before the war and a lawyer in Washington, D.C. after the war.
+He was a lawyer and cotton speculator before the war and a lawyer in Washington, D.C., after the war.

 Early life

-William George Mackey Davis was born on May 9, 1812 in Portsmouth, Virginia.
+William George Mackey Davis was born on May 9, 1812, in Portsmouth, Virginia.
 At age 17, he became a sailor.

-Later he lived in Alabama and then moved to Apalachicola, Florida where he became a lawyer and cotton speculator.
+Later, he lived in Alabama and then moved to Apalachicola, Florida, where he became a lawyer and a cotton speculator.